bloominstituteoftechnology/Sprint-Challenge-React-Wars/Answers.md

 1. Describe state.
     State is used when data is being changed.
 State is only used within a component, when it is passed outside a component it is considered a prop.
 1. Describe props.
     Props are data(properties) that are passed down from the parent component to the child component.
 These are processed by the child components and then rendered onto the page.
+You use props to access state from anothe component. (use props when you are not using state within that component)